 Shopping Around For Insurance

-The best insurance plan for smokers is to take a hard look at various companies that offer life insurance for smokers to find ones that offer reasonable rates.
+The best insurance plan for smokers is to take a hard look at various companies who offer life insurance specifically tailored to smokers to find ones who offer reasonable rates.
 You should apply to several companies to see which one offers the best rate.
 For smokers, the difference between the prices offered by various insurance companies can be enormous.

 You can save more than 20 percent on life insurance for smokers by shopping around and finding a company that specializes in low rates for smokers.